Exceret/scAB/README.md

 ## Installation

-scAB R package can be easily installed from Github using `pak`:
+scAB package can be easily installed from Github using `pak`:

     pak::pkg_install("Exceret/scAB")